prometheusresearch-archive/react-forms/README.md

 ## Installation

-To use version documented here you need to install 2.0.0-beta tag from npm:
+To use version documented here you need to install `beta` tag from npm:

-    % npm install react-forms@2.0.0-beta1
+    % npm install react-forms@beta

 ## Usage